 What should I do if my circumstances change?

-If your circumstances change at any time, for example if you move address or have a new child, or you want to cancel your application with us, then you will need to contact us about this, you can do this online via our housing application enquiry form.
+If your circumstances change at any time, for example if you move address or have a new child, or you want to cancel your application with us, then you will need to contact us about this, you can do this online via our housing application enquiry form linked at the top of this page.
 It is important you keep us up to date, especially if you move.

 If your application banding changes at any time due to a change in your circumstances, we will let you know in writing.